 Empowering your financial wellbeing

 April marks Financial Wellbeing Month in the UK—a time dedicated to highlighting the importance of financial health and its impact on overall wellbeing.
-For many employees, financial stress is a daily reality.
-Recent data reveals that 41% of UK employees identify financial pressure as their top external stressor, up from 37% the previous year (MHFA).
-This growing concern underscores the need for practical strategies to manage personal finances effectively.
+Recent data reveals that 41% of UK employees identify financial pressure as their top external stressor, up from 37% the previous year.

 Understanding Financial Wellbeing